cecileane/computingtools/pages/coursedescription.md

 learning objectives
 -------------------

-Acquire a strong basis for carrying out computations for graduate research or on the job.<br>
+Acquire a strong basis for carrying out computations for graduate research or on the job.
-Learn to do computations
+More specifically, learn to

-- efficiently: possibly handling very large data sets
+- do computations efficiently: possibly handling very large data sets
-- automatically: using scripts to repeat tasks (and avoid manual errors)
+- do computations automatically: using scripts to repeat tasks (and avoid manual errors)
-- reproducibly: by oneself or by others
+- build and manage a computing project reproducibly: by oneself or by others
-- collaboratively: sharing work with a version control system.
+- build and manage a computing project collaboratively: share work with a version control system.
+- demonstrate ability to adapt to change in computing platforms

 These skills are essential to Statistics graduate students.
 They are also becoming essential to a growing number of biology PhD students who need to analyze very large data sets using command-line pipelines created by others, and to collaborate on these analyses with peer lab members.

-Another desired learning outcome is the

-- ability to adapt to change.

 Change is constant now.
 New computing tools appear constantly.
 Assets for successful adaptation include an understanding of computing concepts